-The PVVDL's combined General Fund unrestricted fund balance of \$89,077 for FY 20/21 is approximately 26% of combined expenditures.
+The PVVDL's General Fund unassigned fund balance of \$89.077 for FY 20/21 is approximately 26% of combined expenditures.
 The District is below the threshold of a reasonable reserve, however, the trend over the last three fiscal years has been upward, at a fairly significant pace.
 The District is considered in reasonably good position to support a short-term downturn in revenue and maintain service levels.